 There are a variety of career paths within Law & Legal Services, including law firms, public interest, government agencies, and academia, and within each of these there are multiple legal specialties.
 Below provides a brief introduction to legal career paths and students are encouraged to visit the prelaw portal built by the National Association for Law Placement and the many law career guides offered through OCS’ subscription to the Firsthand Law Guide.

 When thinking about a legal career, it is important to realize that most of a lawyer’s work involves research and writing.
 In order to practice law in the U.S., (for those individuals who attend law school in the U.S.) a J.D. degree is required as well as passing the relevant State Bar exam.
 For students interested in pursuing a law degree, visit the OCS Law School Resources.

-Includes all positions with a law firm, including solo practitioner, associate, law clerk, paralegal and administrative or support staff.
-The work of a firm may include: Appellate Law, Bankruptcy Law, Civil Rights Law, Criminal Law, Family Law, Environmental Law, Labor and Employment, Intellectual Property Law, Products Liability, Securities Law, Tax Law, to name just a few.
+Includes positions with private law firms, such as a solo practitioner, associate, law clerk, paralegal and legal support staff.
+Law firms may specialize in one practice area or may represent clients across multiple practice areas.
+Examples of specialty areas are Appellate Law, Bankruptcy Law, Civil Rights Law, Criminal Law, Family Law, Environmental Law, Labor and Employment, Intellectual Property Law, Products Liability, Securities Law, Tax Law, to name just a few.

-Includes positions funded by legal services, pro-bono work and other civil, legal and indigent services, as well as positions with non-profit advocacy or cause-related organizations.
-The cases and causes are significant to the general public.
-Lawyer services in this sector may include working with disadvantaged populations, or public policy that may affect the population at large.
+Lawyers in the public interest include positions funded by legal services, as well as positions with non-profit advocacy or cause-related organizations.
 Direct client work may include child advocacy, community development, education, public housing, government benefits, and immigration issues.
-Lawyers working in private firms may also have the opportunity to engage in public interest work through pro-bono projects which is coordinated through their employer or through professional associations.
+Lawyers working at private firms may also engage in public interest work through pro-bono projects coordinated through their employer or professional association.